 We use spat collectors as means of recruiting juvenile oysters that we seed at the age of 24-30 months.
 The oysters soak for another 15-18 months to mature the pearls and we reseed the same oysters to make a bigger pearl afterwards.
 During the whole process, the oysters are cleaned and brushed regularly.
 They are also constantly monitored for disease, weakness or change in attitude.

-What, in your opinion, makes Fiji Pearls the most sought after cultured pearls in the world?
+What, in your opinion, makes Fiji Pearls one of the most sought after cultured pearls in the world?

 Big, Rare and Very colorful.
 From silky white to cranberry, from blue to purple, green to gold, there is a color for everyone.

 How many different colours and shapes have you been able to get in the pearls harvested at your pearl farm?
 Do the colours and shapes change from year to year?